 Since Crater Lake has been silent for 5,000 years, it is unlikely to come back to life in our lifetime.
 Nonetheless, the surrounding ring of mountains and the lakebed are both classified as active by geologists.
 This means that this area will almost certainly see more eruptions in the future.

-Even though, Yellowstone is not located on the West Coast and is definitely not part of the "Ring of Fire", the national park still deserves to be closely watched and monitored.
+Even though, Yellowstone is not located on the West Coast and is definitely not part of the "Ring of Fire," the national park still deserves to be closely watched and monitored.
 Furthermore, the possibility of a massive supervolcano rising out of the earth and then exploding in a Krakatoa-styled eruption, like a few doomsday soothsayers have predicted, is just about nil.
-Nonetheless, the geysers and hot pools located within the national park, could be indicators of an increase of seismic events in the region.
+Nonetheless, the geysers and hot pools located within the national park, could be indicators of an increase in seismic events in the region.

 One such recent occurrence of note is the resumed activity of the Steamboat Geyser, which after being silent for many years, is now undergoing periodic activity.
 Nobody seems to know quite why this is happening, yet there is little concern among earth scientists that the geyser's activity is a harbinger of bigger things to come.
-Nonetheless, there is till the innate curiosity to learn why the geyser is active again.
+Nonetheless, there is still an innate curiosity to learn why the geyser is active again.

 Besides the seven listed here, there are several other Cascade volcanoes that deserve at least a passing mention.
 For if there is anything to be learned in the study of volcanoes, it is how unpredictable these natural phenomena can be.
-It is true that volcanoes tend to give advance warning, when they are about to come to life, but still, the final big bang can still manage to catch those living under the shadow of a volcano by surprise.
+It is true that volcanoes tend to give advance warning when they are about to come to life, but still, the final big bang can still manage to catch those living under the shadow of a volcano by surprise.

 Other volcanoes to watch include the Three Sisters in central Oregon, Glacier Peak in Washington and Long Peak and Mammoth Lake in California.
 Anyone of these geologically active places could surprise us and be the next major headline in next month's newspaper.